San Francisco CA | Completed

 The design maximizes the infill site with compact homes over a community-focused ground floor.
 With high ceilings and extensive glazing, the light-filled space balances security and transparency.
 The building offers extensive social support resources as well as a flexible community room that opens to a sunny courtyard lined with rainbow murals by artist Wendy Heldmann.

 The building features a striking sawtooth facade that orients apartment windows toward downtown skyline views and away from the facing Hall of Justice.
 The rain-screen façade, developed in conjunction with local company BOK Modern, combines weathering steel and natural aluminum and is perforated for integrated venting.

-A partnership of Mercy Housing, Tipping Point Community,and The San Francisco Accelerator Fund, this project has been developed in close collaboration with the Department of Homelessness & Supportive Housing of the City of San Francisco.
-The development is located within the SOMA Pilipinas Cultural District, which was established by the San Francisco Board of Supervisors and Planning Department to preserve the cultural diversity of the South of Market with special attention to highlighting the culture and contributions of the Filipinx American community in the area.
+The site falls within the SOMA Pilipinas Cultural District, which was established by the San Francisco Board of Supervisors and Planning Department to preserve the cultural diversity of the South of Market with special attention to the culture and contributions of the Filipino American community in the area.

 For the design, the project team consulted with SOMA Pilipinas, who offered thoughtful cultural references and imagery to inform design elements, which appear throughout the building.
 This collaboration resulted in the use of the traditional ‘banig’ handwoven grass mats as a source for a pattern in the cast concrete; a graphic representation of rice field terraces in the perforated metal of the striking aluminum stair tower; and a color palette drawn from Filipino imagery.

 The building name, Tahanan, is a Tagalog word which evokes “home”, “coming home”, “return home” and represents a place for people and families to return to or rest.

 San Francisco, CA